Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 On the other hand, if the available bottleneck bandwidth estimate has increased because of this probe, then the sender will operate according to this new bottleneck bandwidth estimate.

+Currently, TCP BBRv2 is in beta stage which addresses BBRv1 shortcomings around unfairness to other TCP Cubic flows.

 ### Experiment: Two TCP BBR Session

 Let's start with looking at two BBR sessions first.
 The things which stand out are